New report uncovers US$1.7b cryptocurrency cybercrime market

 3. Sanction evasion: Nation states that use cryptocurrencies to circumvent sanctions and that has been promoted by the Iranian and Venezuelan governments.

 4. Next-generation crypto mixers: Money laundering services that promise to exchange tainted tokens for freshly mined crypto, but, in reality, cleanse cryptocurrency through exchanges.

 5. Shadow money service businesses (MSBs): Unlicensed MSBs that bank cryptocurrency without the knowledge of host financial institutions, thus exposing banks to unknown risk.

-6. Data centre-scale cryptojacking: Takeover attacks that mine for cryptocurrency at a massive scale and that have been discovered in data centres, including AWS.
+6. Data Center-scale cryptojacking: Takeover attacks that mine for cryptocurrency at a massive scale and that have been discovered in data centers, including AWS.